EskoSalaka/mtgtools/README.md

 ## Scryfall vs magicthegathering.io

-At the moment there exists two different kind of APIs for mtg data, Scryfall and magicthegathering.io.
+At the moment there exist at least two different kind of APIs for mtg data, Scryfall and magicthegathering.io.
 They are structured in different ways and both have pros and cons.
 For example, Scryfall cards contain attribute `card_faces` whereas the faces in mtgio are separate cards.

-At the moment, Scryfall has a more extensive database with more useful data like prices and purchase uris and also hosts good quality card images, so in my opinion it is more useful of the two.
+Scryfall has a more extensive database with more useful data like prices and purchase uris and also hosts good quality card images, so in my opinion it is the most useful one.
+Also, it seems like magicthegathering.io is now part of Scrydex so it may soon not be maintained anymore.
+For that reason, Scryfall should be the default API for mtgtools and it is recommended to use it.

+This app has supported both APIs from the beginning, but at this point mtgio should be considered deprecated.

 ## Installing